yereverluvinunclebert/Panzer-Wireless-Gauge-VB6/README.md

 # Panzer-Wireless-Gauge-VB6

-  A FOSS Wireless Gauge VB6 WoW64 Widget for Reactos, XP, Win7, 8 and 10/11+.
+  A FOSS Wireless Gauge VB6 WoW64 Widget for Windows Vista, 7, 8 and 10/11+.
+There will also be a version for Reactos and XP, watch this space for the link.
+Also tested and running well on Linux and Mac os/X using Wine.

  A current VB6/RC6 PSD program being worked upon now, added the Received Signal Strength Indicator (RSSI) value, so about 97% complete, awaiting: handling of dynamic WLAN access point changes, testing on Windows XP and Win7 32bit and some multi-monitor checking, completion of the CHM help file and the creation of the setup.exe.
 This Panzer widget is based upon the Yahoo/Konfabulator widget of the same visual design and very similar operation.